javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 ## Why we need tests?

-When we write a function, we usually can imagine what it should do: which parameters give which results.
+When we write a function, we can usually imagine what it should do: which parameters give which results.

-During the development, we can check the function by running it and comparing the outcome with the expected one.
+During development, we can check the function by running it and comparing the outcome with the expected one.
 For instance, we can do it in the console.

-If something's wrong -- then we fix the code, run again, check the result -- and so on till it works.
+If something is wrong -- then we fix the code, run again, check the result -- and so on till it works.

 But such manual "re-runs" are imperfect.

-**When testing a code by manual re-runs -- it's easy to miss something.**
+**When testing a code by manual re-runs, it's easy to miss something.**

 For instance, we're creating a function `f`.
 Wrote some code, testing: `f(1)` works, but `f(2)` doesn't work.
 We fix the code and now `f(2)` works.
 Looks complete?
 But we forgot to re-test `f(1)`.
 That may lead to an error.

 That's very typical.
-When we develop something, we keep a lot of possible use cases and mind.
-But it's hard to expect from programmer to check all of them manually after every change.
+When we develop something, we keep a lot of possible use cases in mind.
+But it's hard to expect a programmer to check all of them manually after every change.
 So it becomes easy to fix one thing and break another one.

 **Automated testing means that tests are written separately, in addition to the code.
 They can be executed easily and check all the main use cases.**